 Of course, there are some important exceptions to the rule…

-These include the four-door Hilux pick-up – in which the tamper proof sticker is to be found mounted just inside the left rear door, and the five-door Aygo – in which it is also mounted just inside the left rear door.
+These include the four-door Hilux pick-up – in which the tamper-proof sticker is mounted just inside the left rear door, and the five-door Aygo – in which it is also mounted just inside the left rear door.

 Although there are exceptions to the rule, the first three digits usually refer to the country of manufacture, the vehicle maker and the vehicle type.

-For example, if you check the first letter of the code, you’ll see J references Japan, S references England, while V identifies France.
-Turkey gets an N, while Thailand and South Africa (where some of our Hilux vehicles are produced) get an M or an A.
+For example, if you check the first letter of the code, ‘J’ references Japan, ‘S’ references England, while ‘V’ identifies France.
+Turkey gets an ‘N’, while Thailand and South Africa (where some of our Hilux vehicles are produced) get an ‘M’ and ‘A’ respectively.

-The next six numbers reference the car’s body style and engine and gearbox, while the remaining eight are combination unique to the car, listing the year the car was made, the factory it was produced in and where it came in the production process.
+The next six numbers reference the car’s body style, engine and gearbox, while the remaining eight is a combination unique to the car, listing the year the car was made, the factory it was produced in and where it came in the production process.